zakidayib/zero-and-one/README.md

-## Reverse word
+## Capitalize first letters

 ##### Your Task 📚:

-Create a function called `reverseWords` that takes in a sentence and reverses it word by word
+Create a function `makeCapital` that takes a string as an argument and converts the first character of each word to uppercase.
+Return the newly formatted string.

 ##### Examples 😃:

 ```
-reverseWords("fikrcamp bootcamp") ➞ "bootcamp fikrcamp"
+makeCapital("my name is ali") ➞ "My Name Is Ali"
-reverseWords("hello there!") ➞ "there! hello"
+makeCapital("fikrcamp Bootcamp") ➞ "Fikrcamp Bootamp"
-reverseWords("welcome to my city") ➞ "city my to welcome"
+makeCapital("i live In Paris") ➞ "I Live In Paris"
 ```

 Good Luck 😀